thomrohit/readme/README.md

 ![image](https://user-images.githubusercontent.com/37391853/150505929-88d01921-360b-4dbe-aa33-1943e4f8911f.png)

-When the developer makes changes to the code and pushes it into GitHub, a Jenkins pipeline job is triggered follwing Code checkout, Maven Build, Docker Build and Push into Docker Hub and finally deploy in GCP using GKE(Google Kuberenetes Engine).
+When the developer makes changes to the code and pushes it into GitHub, a Jenkins pipeline job is triggered following Code checkout, Maven Build, Docker Build and Push into Docker Hub and finally deploy in GCP using GKE(Google Kuberenetes Engine).

 ## Integrating Jenkins with GKE